nautical/Subhunter/README.md

 - Uses random user agents
 - Built in Go
 - Uses a fork of fingerprint data from well known sources ([can-i-take-over-xyz](https://github.com/EdOverflow/can-i-take-over-xyz/blob/master/README.md))
+- Support for both single domain and bulk scanning
+- JSON output support for easy integration with other tools

 ## Installation: